DinkyToyz/wtmcsServiceDispatcher/README.md

   Choose the dispatch strategy to use for these vehicles.

 - **Garbage amount limit**:
   Only available for garbage trucks.
-Sets the amount of garbage a bulding must accumulate before a garbage truck is dispatch do take care of it.
+Sets the amount of garbage a building must accumulate before a garbage truck is dispatch do take care of it.

 ### Sending Out Spare Vehicles